Refsum disease: Classification

 Adult Refsum disease may be divided into the adult Refsum disease 1 and adult Refsum disease 2 subtypes.
-The former stems from mutations in the phytanoyl-CoA hydroxylase (PAHX aka PHYH) gene, on the PHYH locus at 10p13 on chromosome 6q22-24.
+The former stems from mutations in the phytanoyl-CoA hydroxylase (PAHX aka PHYH) gene, on the PHYH locus on chromosome 10p13.
 It was initially believed this was the sole mutation; however 55% of cases are now attributed to mutations in other genes.

 Refsum disease 2 stems from mutations in the peroxin 7 (PEX7) gene.
-This mutation on the PEX7 gene is also on chromosome 6q22-24, and was found in patients presenting with accumulation of phytanic acid with no PHYH mutation.
+The PEX7 gene is located in the region of chromosome 6q22-24, and mutations were found in patients presenting with accumulation of phytanic acid with no PHYH mutation.

 Adult Refsum disease should not be confused with infantile Refsum disease, a peroxisome biogenesis disorder resulting from deficiencies in the catabolism of very long chain fatty acids and branched chain fatty acids (such as phytanic acid) and plasmalogen biosynthesis.

 Treatment

-Since phytanic acid is not endogenously produced in the human body, individuals with Refsum disease are commonly placed on a phytanic acid-restricted diet and avoid the consumption of fats from ruminant animals and certain fish, such as tuna, cod, and haddock.
+Since phytanic acid is not endogenously produced in the human body, individuals with Refsum disease are commonly placed on a phytanic-acid–restricted diet and avoid the consumption of fats from ruminant animals and certain fish, such as tuna, cod, and haddock.
 Grass feeding animals and their milk are also avoided.
 Recent research has shown that CYP4 isoform enzymes could help reduce the over-accumulation of phytanic acid in vivo.
 Plasmapheresis is another medical intervention used to treat patients.
 This involves the filtering of blood to ensure there is no accumulation of phytanic acid.